Introduction – Collecting Video Games

 I personally found this to be the case most recently with the Borderlands series of games.

-I picked up 1 and 2 for a very cheap price from CEX but never played them after that.
-With the announcement of Borderlands 3 recently, I decided to finally try out the first one and I’m glad I did.
+I picked up 1 and 2 for a very cheap price from a pawn shop but never played them after that.
+With the announcement of Borderlands 3, I decided to finally try out the first one and I’m glad I did.

 It can sometimes feel like more fun to hunt out the games rather than actually playing them but it’s good to remember why you collect games.